-Gigi Hadid is opening up about the body shaming she has experienced on social media.
-Once again it goes to shw being a model and a celebrity is not insulation against this kind of egregious cyberbulling, and she has plenty to say on the topic.
+Gigi Hadid is opening up about the “body shaming” she has experienced on social media.
+Once again it goes to show being a model and a celebrity who is by any standard gorgeous, with an enviable figure still gets flack and she has plenty to say about it.

 As if being a woman and having a woman’s body is somehow a crime.
 And any glance at any pics of Gigi Hadid reveals that though she is shapely and curvaceous by runway model standards, she is not even close to being considered “plus sized” let along overweight.
 As she herself said, “No, I don’t have the same body type as other models in shows.”

 She’s been a pioneer in that respect, appearing in runway shows that had previously been off limits to models with even a hint of curves.
 She’s walked the catwalk for such designers as Diane von Furstenberg and Tommy Hilfiger (video below).
 And yet, instead of celebrating the diversity that she represents — mind you she’s far from plus size as mentioned — she’s gotten a slew of negativity.